 Step 4 – If you don’t want to code a custom child theme, you choose from a wide variety of pre-designed child themes.
 Let us assume that you are buying the Business Pro child theme for your business site.

-Step 6 – If you are fixed on one particular child theme, the single theme pack should be good for you.
-But if you are a developer or a web design agency, I would recommend you to go with the Pro Plus plan.
+Step 6 – If you are fixed on one particular child theme, the single theme should be good for you.
+But if you are a developer or a web design agency, I would recommend you to go with the Genesis Pro plan.
 For the sake of demonstration, let me choose a single theme by clicking on the ‘Buy Theme + Framework’ button.

 Step 7 – Now, fill in the details to create your account complete the purchase.